HTTPArchive/almanac.httparchive.org/src/content/en/2021/css.md

   sql_file="units_properties.sql"
 ) }}

-There are a few properties that allow bare `<number>` units (e.g., `line-height`), but `<length>` values have a special case where a length of zero does not require a unit.
+There are a few properties that allow bare `<number>` units (e.g. `line-height`), but `<length>` values have a special case where a length of zero does not require a unit.
 When we looked at all zero-length values, almost 88% of them omitted the unit.
 Nearly all of those zero lengths that included a unit used pixels (`0px`).
 This was a nice result to see, since any length of zero doesn’t need a unit and including one is fairly pointless.
 We hope the share of unitless zero values will grow in the future.

 {{ figure_markup(
   image="zero-lengths-by-unit.png",